 “Her screen is off,” the woman said.
 No one looked up.
 “Her screen is off!” she said more loudly and when no one looked she began to walk quickly down the row of desks saying it, like a mantra.
 Her screen is off, her screen is off, her screen is off.
 What did it mean?
 The words began to warp, to melt.
 Her screen is off, her screen is off, her screen is off.
 With each repetition they lost meaning, approached the emptiness of a Zen koan.
 The chanting stretched and flattened, became quieter the further away she got, dimmed and went out.
 She was alone at her desk again.
 No one had looked up.
 Nobody cared.

 Her screen stayed off.
 Nobody came around again.
 Her head continued to ache.
 It throbbed, it roared, it played a silent symphony in concert to the thrum of the fluorescent lights.
 She clutched and pinched and massaged.
 She took more pain killers.
 The pain resisted her.
 It developed its own texture, its own taste and smell.
 It occluded her other senses.
-She lived inside its ambiance.
+She lived inside its ambience.

 The bottle said, “If you take more than eight pills in 24 hours consult a physician.”

 She liked the antiseptic, untroubled nature of this warning.
-It did not suggest impending disaster.
+It did not suggest impeding disaster.
 It did not tell you to get to an emergency room.
 There was not even a hint of trepidation about the reader’s condition, it simply contained a referral.
 It was neat, objective.
 She realized that she did not know how many of the pills she had taken.
 She spilled them out on her desk and started to count.
 Every time she got past fifty something in her mind recoiled, emptied itself out.
 She had to start over.

 After her third try she got up and went to the manager’s office.
 His room was in the center of the building.
 It was small.
 Three of the walls were white, empty.
 The fourth wall, the one behind his desk, was concrete.
 His desk was small and metal and contained only a giant computer screen and a small picture of a child in a metal frame.
 No one had ever dared ask who the child was.
 She stood in front of the desk looking at the rear wall, all exposed rebar and construction work graffiti.
 Near the ceiling someone had scrawled in a shaky hand, “shit.”
 She wondered idly if anyone had ever noticed.